 What is an InterRail pass?

-An InterRail pass is a regional rail pass that lets you travel by train in 30 countries across Europe.
+An InterRail pass is a regional rail pass that lets you travel by train in 33 different countries across Europe.
 You need to be a European citizen or resident to be eligible for an InterRail pass, but if you’re from outside Europe then you can get a Eurail pass instead.
 They both work in a similar way but some of the options and prices are slightly different.

 Does an InterRail pass save you money?